Aesthisia/Assignment-L1-DO/readme.md

 #### Task
 Use source code from 'aesthisia-demo/' directory & use the src to build docker image for the same.
+To run the app, use command: 'npm start'
 Run the docker image on port 3000 & check the output on 'http://localhost:3000'

 #### Expected Output